samblenny/feather-tft-clock/README.md

 are set to show solid grid lines at 24 pixel intervals and dotted grid lines at 8 pixel subdivisions.

+To get from a Krita document to a BMP spritesheet, I did:

+1. In Krita: File menu > Export... > (export sprites as a PNG file)

+2. In Debian terminal shell: `gm convert sprites.png BMP3:sprites.bmp`

+The `gm convert` shell command requires that you have the Debian GraphicsMagick package installed (`sudo apt install graphicsmagick`).
+ImageMagick would also work.

+To draw the sprites in Krita, I used the "Pixel Art" brush preset with a custom palette swatch that I defined on my own.
+Krita doesn't provide a way to get detailed control over how indexed color palettes are saved when you export to PNG files.
+But, in practice, that doesn't matter much.
+If you use the Pixel Art brush to paint with a small number of colors, then export to PNG, the resulting files use indexed colors.
+From PNG, you can convert to a BMP file with GraphicsMagick if you want.

 ## Hardware